RSS Feed

 I did a little research and came up with a few pointers for buying investment homes:

-#1: Run the purchase price through a calculator mortgage, which will help you figure out ALL of the main costs: mortgage, insurance and taxes.
+#1: Run the purchase price through a mortgage calculator, which will help you figure out ALL of the main costs: mortgage, insurance and taxes.
 You’ll see how much you need to spend per month.

 #2: Multiply the purchase price by .01, which will show you 1 percent of the purchase price.
 This is your yearly “operating cost” for repairs, including spreading out the big once-a-decade expenses like replacing the water heater or replacing the roof.
 (That’s just a general rule of thumb; obviously if you buy a fixer-upper you’ll need to spend more.)